-The essentials If you are During the working with a period between the recruitment service offer of employment provider, do you have clear and relocation to the UK arrangements about who it is important that you will be liaising with the new maintain regular Have recruits between the offer contact with your you considered of employment and the new recruits. using technology like relocation?
-Skype, Microsoft Teams Make sure and Facetime candidates are clear to maintain contact about the process and with candidates? know what their responsibilities are during every
+If you are

+working with a

+recruitment service

+provider, do you have clear

+arrangements about who

+will be liaising with the new

+recruits between the offer

+of employment and the

+relocation?

+Make sure

+candidates are clear

+about the process and

+know what their

+responsibilities are

+during every

+stage.